brentp/totable/README.rst

     * `opts` specifies options by bitwise-or (|):

       * 'TDBTLARGE' must be specified to use a database larger than 2GB.
+        (you must also specify a config flag when compiling the TC library to enable this)
       * 'TDBTDEFLATE' use Deflate encoding.
       * 'TDBTBZIP' use BZIP2 encoding.
       * 'TDBTTCBS' use TCBS encoding.